 Jason Smith is a partner in Weil's Structured Finance and Derivatives practice and is based in New York.
-Mr. Smith represents issuers, financial institutions, credit enhancers and investors in corporate and structured securities offerings, both in the United States and abroad.
+Jason represents issuers, financial institutions, credit enhancers and investors in corporate and structured securities offerings, both in the United States and abroad.

-Mr. Smith is consistently recognized as a leading lawyer in his field by Chambers USA and Chambers Global.
+Jason is consistently recognized as a leading lawyer in Securitization by Chambers Global and Chambers USA.
 He has also been recognized as a “Highly Regarded” lawyer for Derivatives, Structured Finance and Securitization in the U.S. by IFLR1000 and is recommended for Structured Finance by Legal 500 US.

 Jason received his J.D. from New York University School of Law and his B.A. from Columbia College.